 1. Choose High-Quality Ingredients

-Choosing the right ingredients is essential to making a delicious stir-fry.
+Choosing the right ingredients is essential to making a delicious, easy stir-fry.
 If your recipe calls for soy sauce, choose a high-quality, flavorful soy sauce for the most delicious meal.
 A high-quality soy sauce should have bold flavor and superior flavor-enhancing properties.
 Additionally, a soy sauce that is made of 100% soy and no wheat can have a richer and more complex flavor.

 In addition to traditional soy sauce, you can choose a less-sodium soy sauce if you are conscious of your sodium intake.
 There are also organic, gluten-free soy sauce options available.
 In addition to your sauce, it is typically best to use fresh vegetables and meats for a truly delicious meal.
 If you use a meat alternative, such as tofu, you should use extra firm tofu when making a stir-fry.